 Mount Baker Redevelopment Sites

-The Office of Housing (OH) plans to conduct a two-part process to select a development team for the Mount Baker Redevelopment Sites, located at 2901 27th Ave S, 2700 S Winthrop St, and 26th Ave S and S Forest St in Mount Baker, adjacent to the Link light rail station.
-For Part 1, a Request for Qualifications (RFQ) advanced a selection of developers.
-Part 2 is a Request for Proposal (RFP) process that was released on October 16, 2023, with the developers that advance from the RFQ.
-A development team will be designated from this group in early 2024.
+The Office of Housing (OH) is selecting a development team for the Mount Baker Redevelopment Sites, located at 2901 27th Ave S, 2700 S Winthrop St, and 26th Ave S and S Forest St in Mount Baker, adjacent to the Link light rail station.
+After a thorough RFQ to RFP process, OH will be announcing the designated development team by July 5, 2024.
+Announcement to come.
+Please check back for updates on this development.

 Get Involved